Developmental language disorders: A teacher's guideClassroom activity focused on developmental language disorders with primary school pupils

 Children with developmental language difficulties may be at risk of working below their age range level.
 Children with developmental language difficulties may be struggling with social skills and low educational attainment.
 The child at the age of 4 has a more stable language ability, therefore the developmental language disorder can be measured accurately at the age of 4.
 That does not mean that there are no signs of developmental language disorder appearing on the child before age 4 but it is more accurately diagnosed at the age of 4.

-Language skills are a vital tool for everyday life communication, school-age children need verbal capabilities to be able to communicate with others and express themselves.
+Language skills are a vital tool for everyday life speech, language and communication needs, school-age children need verbal capabilities to be able to communicate with others and express themselves.
 It is estimated that 1 out of 14 children may have difficulty in using phrasing skills or have a developmental language disorder.

 A useful exercise for understanding oral skills is to place yourself in the child's situation, imagine yourself not being able to express that you are angry.
 Another example is that you are not able to understand what task you should do while your boss is giving you a deadline to finish it.
 Imagine how stressful these feelings are?
-In this article, we will go in-depth on developmental language disorder and look at what positive steps teachers can take in identifying speech issues.
+This guide will go in-depth on developmental language disorder and look at what positive steps teachers can take in identifying speech issues.

 When can teachers identify signs of DLD in pupils?